Kawhia Harbour: Pou Maumahara

-In 2016 a 5 m tall pou maumahara (remembrance pillar) was put up at Omimiti Reserve, behind the museum.
+In 2016, a 5 m tall pou maumahara (remembrance pillar) was put up at Omimiti Reserve, behind the museum.
 Te Kuiti Stewart began carving it in 2014, from a Pureora Forest totara.
-It represents 150 years of Kingitanga on one side and the Elizabeth Henrietta's 1824 arrival, on the other.
+It represents 150 years of Kīngitanga on one side and the Elizabeth Henrietta's 1824 arrival, on the other.
 At night it is floodlit, with coloured LED lights inside.

 Hospital

 Kawhia hospital overlooked the town, on the site of Te Puru pa, which became the Armed Constabulary redoubt in 1863.
 Like the County Office, the hospital was also designed by Warren and Blechynden and opened in 1918.
 It was still a cottage hospital in 1948, but had become a maternity hospital by 1959 and closed in March 1967.